aciedo/web/README.md

 This example creates a basic clone of the Hacker News site.
 It showcases Leptos' ability to create both a client-side rendered app, and a server side rendered app with hydration, in a single repository

 ## Client Side Rendering
-To run it as a Client Side App, you can issue  `trunk serve --open` in the root.
+To run it as a Client Side App, you can issue  `trunk serve --open --release --port 3000` in the root.
 This will build the entire app into one CSR bundle.
 Make sure you have trunk installed with `cargo install trunk`.

 ## Server Side Rendering with cargo-leptos